dojonorth/fun-basics-dojo/README.md

 * *Identity:* Calling map with the identity function has no effect.
 * *Composition:* Assuming two functions f and g, then calling mapping over f then g is the same as applying the composite function g(f(_)) e.g.
 ```
-fa.map(f).map(g) === fa.map(a=> g(f(a))
+fa.map(f).map(g) === fa.map(a => g(f(a))
 ```

-If you see the interface that defines a functor elsewhere, commonly it doesn't directly feature a pure method, but rather inherits it from 'Applicative'.
+Be aware that if you run into the functor trait elsewhere it usually, doesn't directly feature a pure method, but rather inherits it from 'Applicative'.
 This is outside of the scope of this dojo though, so I've abstracted away applicatives and just put pure directly on the fucntor.

 **Aside - Functors Further Reading:**
 > [This](http://nikgrozev.com/2016/03/14/functional-programming-and-category-theory-part-1-categories-and-functors/) provides a good explanation of functors from basic concepts without going into too much detail.